GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-03-13 18:56:45 IST
+This content is dynamically generated in Indian Time (IST): 2024-03-13 19:06:21 IST

 Current Weather in Coimbatore:
-Temperature: 34.88 °C
+Temperature: 32.88 °C
-Condition: few clouds
+Condition: haze